-Everything You Need to Know About the Raw Food Diet for Dogs
+Everything You Need to Know About the Raw-Food Diet For Dogs

-The feeding practice has gone viral — but should you try it?
+The feeding practice is popular — should you try it?

-The raw food diet for dogs is having a moment — the feeding practice has gone viral on social media with die-hard fans claiming it leads to cleaner teeth, a shinier coat, more energy, and fewer visits to the vet’s office.
+The raw-food diet for dogs is having a moment — the feeding practice has gone viral on social media with die-hard fans claiming it leads to cleaner teeth, a shinier coat, more energy, and fewer visits to the vet’s office.

-But does science support the raw food diet for dogs?
+But does science support the raw-food diet for dogs?
 And what exactly constitutes a healthy raw dog food diet anyway?
-Here, we explain the somewhat-controversial feeding method, plus how to try it.
+Here, we explain the somewhat controversial feeding method.
+Plus how to try it.

-The first, “Biologically Appropriate Raw Food” (which has the unfortunate acronym, BARF), was created by veterinary surgeon Ian Billinghurst.
-It’s made up of 60 to 80 percent raw meaty bones (like poultry necks, wings and backs) and 20 to 40 percent fruits and veggies, meat, eggs, and dairy, along with an abundance of supplements.
+Raw feeding is exactly what it sounds like: giving your dog completely raw foods, such as fruits, vegetables, and meats.
+There are two major raw dog feeding techniques.
+The first, “Biologically Appropriate Raw Food” (which has the unfortunate acronym BARF), was created by veterinary surgeon Ian Billinghurst.
+It’s made up of 60 to 80 percent raw, meaty bones (such as poultry necks, wings, and backs) and 20 to 40 percent fruits and veggies, meat, eggs, and dairy, along with an abundance of supplements.

 The second, the “prey-model” diet, strictly mimics what a dog’s natural diet would be in the wild (think: whole rabbits or game hens).
-This raw food diet for dogs recommends 80 percent muscle meat, 10 percent bone, and 10 percent organ meat.
+This raw-food diet for dogs recommends 80 percent muscle meat, 10 percent bone, and 10 percent organ meat.

-Before putting your dog on a raw food diet, be sure to talk to your vet.
-Regardless of which approach you choose, the foundational principles are largely the same: dogs’ meals should be organic, unprocessed, whole food-based and raw whenever possible.
+Before putting your dog on a raw-food diet, be sure to talk to your vet.
+Regardless of which approach you choose, the foundational principles are largely the same: Dogs’ meals should be organic, unprocessed, whole food-based and raw whenever possible.

 To balance out your dog’s nutritional needs, you’ll need to add other ingredients to the menu, including dog-safe vegetables, legumes, some grains, fruit, and supplements.
 That’s where things can get tricky.

-Heidi Hill, the owner of Holistic Hound in Berkeley, Calif., is a trained homeopath who has been feeding her dog raw food for nearly 10 years.
+Heidi Hill, the owner of Holistic Hound in Berkeley, California, is a trained homeopath who has been feeding her dog raw food for nearly 10 years.
 She often advises her customers to start out with prepared diets to avoid becoming overwhelmed or, worse, neglecting the nutritional needs of their dogs.

 If, on the other hand, you feel up to the task of managing your dog’s nutritional needs yourself, you can work with your veterinarian or an animal nutritionist to ensure that you fill the most common gaps in canine nutrition created by home feeding: bone meal or eggs shells for calcium, fish oil for omega-3s, supplementation for vitamins A and D, and more.

 Grains can be a healthy part of your dog’s diet but it’s important to cook them.
-Go for quick-cooking and economical grains, such as rolled oats (which have the highest protein count per calorie of any common grain), cornmeal, millet and bulgur.
+Go for quick-cooking and economical grains, such as rolled oats (which have the highest protein count per calorie of any common grain), cornmeal, millet, and bulgur.

 When it comes to veggies, certain raw ones can be challenging for your dog to digest.
-Make sure you cook the following: corn, peas, green beans, broccoli, potatoes and squash.
+Make sure you cook the following: corn, peas, green beans, broccoli, potatoes, and squash.
 If you have a juicer, mix leftover carrot, beet, apple, or other fruit or vegetable pulp in with the rest of your dog’s meal.

 Finally, chia seeds are a great source of antioxidants, protein, fiber, and omega-3 fatty acids for your dog.
 The most digestible form is a gel, which you can make by whisking one cup of cool water with 1 3/4 tablespoons of seeds.
 Let it stand for three or four minutes, and whisk again.
 Wait another 10 minutes, whisk again, and you’re good to go.
 The rule of thumb for feeding is one tablespoon of gel for every six ounces of food.

-Lew Olson, who has a PhD in natural health and canine nutrition, breaks down the canine diet by weight in her book, Raw & Natural Nutrition for Dogs:
+Dr. Lew Olson, who has a PhD in natural health and canine nutrition, breaks down the canine diet by weight in her book, Raw & Natural Nutrition for Dogs:

-100 lb. dog: 2 to 3 lbs. daily, or two meals of 1 to 1.5 lbs. each
+100-pound dog: 2 to 3 pounds daily, or two meals of 1 to 1.5 pounds each

-75 lb. dog: 1.5 to 2 lbs. daily, or two meals of 12 to 18 oz. each
+75-pound dog: 1.5 to 2 pounds daily, or two meals of 12 to 18 ounces. each

-50 lb. dog: 1 to 1.5 lbs. daily, or two meals of 8 to 12 oz. each
+50-pound dog: 1 to 1.5 pounds daily, or two meals of 8 to 12 ounces each

-25 lb. dog: 8 to 12 oz. daily, or two meals of 4 to 6 oz. each
+25-pound dog: 8 to 12 ounces daily, or two meals of 4 to 6 ounces each

 In other words, a dog should eat the equivalent of about 15 percent of their body weight each week.

-When you’re starting out with raw food, you may want to begin by combining homemade fare with high-quality commercial food.
+When you’re starting out with raw food, you may want to begin by combining homemade food with high-quality kibble.
 Remember that not every dog thrives on a raw dog food diet.
 If your dog is immune-compromised, for example, it might not be the way to go.
 And while most healthy dogs’ systems can handle many strains of bacteria, good hygiene is still important when handling raw meat.
 If you’re concerned about your dog choking, grinding meat and bones to a hamburger-like consistency can eliminate the risk.

-Be sure to keep your vet in the loop throughout the transition to a raw food diet.
-Fans of raw feeding believe that even a partial transition will give your dog such a spring in their step that you’ll be making the switch faster than you can say RMB.
+Be sure to keep your vet in the loop throughout the transition to a raw-food diet.
+Fans of raw feeding believe that even a partial transition will give your dog such a spring in their step that you’ll be making the switch faster than you can say “RMB.”

 Elizabeth Kennedy is a freelance writer and editor in the San Francisco Bay Area.